-- AARP Senior Citizen Supported Employment Program- staff is co-located in the career center and assist customers with Resource Room services.
-Our partnership with AARP allows us to enhance the participation and performance of customers served through the system.
-AARP staff is fully integrated to the service delivery system and works cohesively with one-stop staff. - Polk County Drug Court CareerSource Polk provides the mobile unit services as well as staff to assist individuals referred by the Drug Court system with job search activities. - Polk County Public Schools CareerSource Polk partners with Polk County Public Schools in providing services to individuals enrolled in the GED program.
+- The Agricultural and Labor Program, Inc. staff is co-located in the Lakeland career center and assist customers with housing, transportation and utilities as well as training and employment. - Job Corp staff is co-located in the Lakeland career center and assist eligible youth customers with engaging in alternative residential education and job training. - Polk County Drug Court CareerSource Polk provides the mobile unit services as well as staff to assist individuals referred by the Drug Court system with job search activities. - Polk County Public Schools CareerSource Polk partners with Polk County Public Schools in providing services to individuals enrolled in the GED program.
 Our mobile unit travels to specific locations removing the transportation barrier for some while providing immediate access to technology.
+We also host GED classes in our career centers, and fund GED tests. - REBUILD Florida is co-located in the Winter Haven career center to assist Polk county residents with long-term recovery efforts from recent hurricanes.

+Our partnership with the above listed partners allows us to enhance the participation and performance of customers served through the system.

-We also host GED classes in our career centers, and fund GED tests. - (6) Coordination of Adult Education and Literacy: Please describe how the local board will coordinate workforce investment activities carried out under this title in the local area with the provision of adult education and literacy activities under Title II in the local area, including a description of how the local board will carry out, consistent with subparagraphs (A) and (B) (i) of section 107(d) (11) and section 232, the review of local applications submitted under Title II.
+(6) Coordination of Adult Education and Literacy: Describe how the local board coordinates workforce investment activities carried out under this title in the local area with the provision of adult education and literacy activities under Title II in the local area, including a description of how the local board carries out, consistent with subparagraphs (A) and (B) (i) of section 107(d) (11) and section 232, the review of local applications submitted under Title II.
 WIOA §108(b)(10).

-CareerSource Polk partners with the Polk County Public Schools - Adult Education and with Alternative School Opportunities to offer a variety of alternative learning opportunities for adults and youth customers to engage into academics through non-traditional methods.
+CareerSource Polk partners with the Polk County Public Schools - Adult Education and with Alternative School Opportunities to offer a variety of alternative learning opportunities for adults and youth customers to engage into academics through nontraditional methods.